What Does “Ka” Mean in Thai Language?

 “Ka” in Thai language has two written forms:

-- คะ (short ka) – Used in questions
+- คะ (short ka – said like car) – Used in questions

-- ค่ะ (long ka) – Used in statements
+- ค่ะ (long ka – said like caaaar) – Used in statements

-Both sound similar to English speakers.
-Furthermore, don’t worry about perfect tones initially.
+Both sound similar to native English speakers, but don’t worry about perfect tones initially.
+Even an imperfect effort wil be appreciated.

 Pronunciation Tips